LiorZ/hdac8_thesis/thesis.rst

 Calibration of the protocol
 ------------------------------

 	Below we describe the results obtained in the calibration process.
-The first calibration round was made by taking 5 best binders and 5 bad binders, trying to generate a coarse set of parameters to be refined later using the entire training set (see Table 3).
+The first calibration round was made by taking the 5 peptide substrates with strongest HDAC8 activity and 5 peptides with no detectable HDAC8 activity at all (see Table 3 [ORA: RENUMBER TABLES]).
+We used this set to identify a coarse set of parameters that could be refined later using the entire training set.
 This set of short simulations allowed us to quickly distinguish between sets of parameters.
+[ORA: not clear: what do you mean by distinguishing between sets of parameters?
+Maybe you mean to identify critical parameters and values?]

+	The performance of each simulation was evaluated by the Kolmogorov-Smirnov two-sample test, where each peptide was assigned a rank based on the average score of the three top-scoring models.
+We estimated the score using three measures: peptide score, interface score, and reweighted score (see Methods).

-	Usually, each step of the calibration process involved changing one degree of freedom of a certain feature (such as - amount of sampling, constraints, etc) while maintaining the others fixed.
+	In general, each step of the calibration process involved changing one degree of freedom of a certain feature (such as - amount of sampling, constraints, etc) while maintaining the others fixed.
-	The performance of each simulation was evaluated by the Pearson correlation coefficient by averaging the score of the top 3 models with the lowest peptide , interface and reweighted score,generating 3 different score estimations.
 This process resulted in a coarse set of parameters, to be refined on the whole training set as part of the classifier learning process.

 .. table:: A short version of the dataset used for coarse calibration of our protocol.